Ranking & Ordering

 [!NOTE] This module explores the core principles of Heaps Practice Problems, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.

-Find the 3rd largest element in a stream.
-We keep a Min-Heap of size 3.
+The underlying pattern for “Top K” problems is maintaining a Heap of size K. Let’s visualize this with a simpler variation: finding the Kth Largest element in a stream.
+We keep a Min-Heap of size K (in this demo, K=3).
 If a new number is larger than the Heap’s minimum (root), we replace it.
-The root is always the 3rd largest.
+The root is always the Kth largest.

 Heap (Size 3): []